stylesplugin/styles/readme.txt

 * Consistent interface and names in every theme
 * Built on WordPress customizer, so Styles grows as WordPress grows

 Styles and options for all built-in WordPress themes are free.
-More themes are available at [StylesPlugin.com](http://stylesplugin.com).

 **Free Theme Support Add-ons**